denten-books/plain-text/proposal.md

 figures, or other illustrations; and schedule for completion

 If your manuscript is based on a dissertation, please discuss how the material and research has been developed, reframed, or otherwise revised.
-SUP does not publish unrevised dissertations.

 ## Theme and Argument